RosettaCommons/documentation/scripting_documentation/RosettaScripts/multistage/PDBListExample.md

 - Written by Jack Maguire, send questions to jackmaguire1444@gmail.com
 - All information here is valid as of Feb 21, 2018

+The first job tag submits several input structures, one for each filename in the pdblist.
+The second job tag just submits one input structure.

 ```xml
 <JobDefinitionFile>
   <Job>